 That’s not counting my part-time hospitality jobs during my studies.
 I did a fair share of waitressing and bartending and frankly, it was lots of fun.

-I didn’t come from money, nor anything (including the language) has been given to me as I came to the US as an adult.
-I’ve lived all over the US but as of 2022 we’re based in North Carolina.
+I didn’t come from money, nor did anything (including the language) has been given to me as I came to the US as an adult.
+I’ve lived all over the US but as of 2023 we’re based in North Carolina.

-I currently run 3 successful websites, travel, raise kids and a mini animal farm, and had a clothing and toy store on the way.
+I currently run 3 successful websites, travel, raise kids and a mini animal farm, and had a clothing and toy store that’s still running.

 What’s Anna In the House About?